mlpack/mlpack/doc/user/methods/local_coordinate_coding.md

 {
  public:
   // Initialize the dictionary to have the given number of atoms, given the
   // dataset.
-MatType will be the matrix type used by the sparse coding model
+MatType will be the matrix type used by the local coordinate
-  // (e.g. `arma::mat`, `arma::fmat`, etc.).
+  // coding model (e.g. `arma::mat`, `arma::fmat`, etc.).
   template<typename MatType>
   void Initialize(const MatType& data,
                   const size_t atoms,